Fundamental Work Scaling and Non-Extensivity in Critical Engines: Thermodynamic Formalism of the Working Substance

-Higher excited states $\epsilon_{n>1}$ play a negligible role in this regime.
+Higher excited states (with energies $\epsilon_{\text{crit}}^{(n>1)}$ and $\epsilon_H^{(n>1)}$) play a negligible role in this regime.
 Near absolute zero temperature, the thermal population of these states becomes vanishingly small due to the Boltzmann suppression factor.
-Even at the QCP, the available thermal energy remains insufficient to significantly populate levels beyond the critic ground state.
-Only the degeneracies of these higher energy levels at $\lambda_{\mathrm{crit}}$ can influence the thermodynamic properties of the system through their contribution to the density of states at the critical point.
+Even at the GLC, the available thermal energy remains insufficient to significantly populate levels beyond the degenerate ground state due to the presence of the corresponding energy gap $\Delta_{\text{crit}}^{(0)}$.
+Consequently, only the specific degeneracies of the lowest energy levels at $\lambda_{\text{crit}}$ influence the thermodynamic properties of the system through their contribution to the density of states at the critical point.

 The thermodynamic properties of the system can be calculated and fully characterized through the canonical partition function.
-Taking into account that at absolute zero each energy level $E_i$ may be $g_i$-fold degenerate, the partition function is given by:
+Taking into account that each energy level $\epsilon_\lambda^{(n)}$ may be $g_\lambda^{(n)}$-fold degenerate, the partition function is given by:

 The thermal equilibrium populations follow directly from the partition function through the Boltzmann distribution: